sheehui/tp/docs/UserGuide.md

 Format: view INDEX

-* Edits the person at the specified INDEX.
+* Edits the client at the specified INDEX.
 The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, ...​
+* The index **must be a positive integer** 1, 2, 3, ...​
-* The view screen will switch to the person and open the notepad.
-Cursor will be in the notes entry field, allowing the user to continue typing to fill in notes.
+* The view screen will switch to the client window.

 Examples:
 * `view 1`